 Digital Text Services (DTS)

-Digital Text Services in the Library provides scanning services and electronic copies of purchased textbooks and course materials.
+Digital Text Services, coordinated by Information Technology Services and the Library, provides scanning services and electronic copies of purchased textbooks and course materials.
 DTS:

-- Provides more than 725 course texts formatted for Kurzweil and PDF
+- Provides more than 725 course texts formatted for Kurzweil text-to-speech and PDF

 - Scans primary course texts (texts chosen by instructors)

 - Grants student access to digital copies of course texts

 - Helps students find digital copies of other books

 - Helps faculty obtain clean hard copies for coursepacks

 In addition to its specialized collections, the Library contains a growing collection of books, e-books, DVDs, audiobooks, audio CDs, periodicals, and other resources appropriate to Landmark’s liberal arts curriculum.
 These materials are on the second floor of the Library.
 They are purchased for a variety of reading levels to support students in their academic work and leisure time.
 Interlibrary loans are available for items not found in our collection.
 The general collection currently consists of approximately 27,000 print volumes, 3,600 audiovisual titles, and 120 print periodical titles.

 Computers and Wireless Access